 You will need ten minutes to perform the Epley Manoeuvre.
 It is best to have help from a family member or friend.
 It is best to perform the Epley Manoeuvre on your bed.
 Sit on the bed with a pillow behind you.
 The pillows should be in a position such that when you lie back the pillow will be between your shoulders.
-If the dizziness is caused by turning your head to the right, start by turning your head 45° to the right (see figure 1).
+If the dizziness is caused by turning your head to the right while lying, start by turning your head 45° to the right (see figure 1).
 Lie back rapidly keeping your head turned to the right so that your head hangs off the end of the pillow by about 30° (figure 2).
-At this point you’re likely to experience dizziness.
-The dizziness will last for approximately 1 minute.
+At this point you’re likely to experience spining dizziness.
+The spininng dizziness will usually last less than 30 seconds.
 Wait for a further 30 seconds after the dizziness has finished and turn your head to the middle i.e. looking straight up (figure 3).
 Again if you experience some dizziness wait until this has stopped.
 After a further 30 seconds turn your head 45° to the left (figure 4).
 As before wait 30 seconds after any dizziness has stopped before the next move.
 The next step involves turning over onto your left shoulder.
 Your head will be turned to face into the bed i.e. looking down (figure 5).
 Again wait for any dizziness to stop and after a further 30 seconds sit up.
 It is important that as you sit up you keep your head turned to the left.
+Once you are upright turn you head to the middle and tilt slightly down.
 When you sit up you will feel dizzy for a few minutes.
 This is normal.
 Do not lie down for 4 hours after carrying out the Epley Manoeuvre.

-If your dizziness occurs when you turn your head to the left then start by turning your head to the left, then to the middle, then to the right and finally face down towards your right shoulder (i.e. a mirror image of the above description).
+If your dizziness occurs when you lie down with your head to the left then start by turning your head to the left, then to the middle, then to the right and finally face down towards your right shoulder (i.e. a mirror image of the above description).

 You will need to discuss with your doctor if the symptoms do not improve after carrying out the Epley Manoeuvre on a number of occasions.